Small laundry room ideas: 15 expert ways to organise a limited space

 Does my laundry room have to be downstairs?

 It’s fair to say that in most homes, the washing machine and, therefore, the laundry room, if present, is usually downstairs.
-But as many interior designers and home organizers will tell you, this isn’t always the most practical solution.
+But as many interior designers and home organisers will tell you, this isn’t always the most practical solution.

 Joanna Jeyes explains why, “Upstairs is where all the clothes are.
 Where they are all thrown on the floor, and left in piles because nobody can be bothered to bring them downstairs to the washing machine.
 Upstairs is where all the wardrobes and clothes storage is.
 Why on earth did we think having a washing machine downstairs made sense?”
 This is an undeniably convincing argument for why an upstairs laundry room might be best.
 Jo adds the following point to consider, “think about how much noise a washing machine makes and plan accordingly”.